Alexandra Black

 -

-Dr. Black currently has three ongoing lines of research: 1) examining how a person perceives their partner's interactions with alternatives, 2) partner buffering to promote relationship security, and 3) the impact social media has on close relationships.
+Dr. Black currently has three ongoing lines of research: 1) examining how a person perceives their partner's interactions with alternatives, 2) partner buffering to promote relationship security, and 3) the impact biphobia has on the mental health and well-being of bisexual people.
 She primarily uses Actor Partner Interdependence Modeling (APIM) and Hierarchical Linear Modeling (HLM) to analyze dyadic and longitudinal data.
 She has tutored and taught courses in statistics at both the graduate and undergraduate levels.

 Before becoming a Postdoctoral Scholar at ASU, Dr. Black was a Visiting Teaching Assistant Professor at The University of Pittsburgh.
 She taught a Close Relationships Seminar course and an Advanced Research Methods in Social Psychology course.
 Dr. Black advocates for her students and prioritizes creating an inclusive and safe classroom.